 That’s also the problem we’ve been having some time ago when we had no idea that installing a Live Chat window on a website is quite a simple process.
 While starting my other, consulting project I’ve been asking my more experienced friends which app they can recommend for managing particular processes.

 So what we did in picksaas was looking for particular problems and the software which can solve them.
 Starting with live chats, we did reviews of multiple live chat software.
 Then, we followed with the e-commerce platforms letting you create an online store by yourself.
-Showing users how to use them connected with analytical applications, we also did a Tutorial On Building Your Own E-Commerce Store.
+We’ve tested the platforms by setting up the test stores to see how they handle design, payments and connection with other software solutions.
 Going further, we’ve gone through the total of 23 software categories including Project Management, CRM, Mailing Automation and many others, adding the total of 150 SaaS solutions to the platform.

 After registering for hundreds of different cloud app solutions, my mailbox is a nightmare.
 Finding a message from a real person, among all the onboarding emails, blog post notifications, and app reminders is a true challenge so I had to implement a system dividing contacts into the real people I stay in touch with and notifications from software applications.